FallerS/FallerS.github.io/_posts/2021-01-15-second_post.md

 ### Historic VaR
 We want the lowest 5% of returns in our historic dataset.
-We will leverage the already existing np.percentile
+We will leverage the already existing np.percentile.

 ```python
 def var_historic(r, level=5):